baylorpaul/webauthn4j-micronaut/README.md

 ## Notes

-### SECURITY WARNING!
+### MAJOR SECURITY WARNING!
 While the "library" is ready to use, the "app" source code is a sample only.
-Notice that AuthenticationProviderUserPassword.java does NOT check the password.
+Notice that PasswordUtil.java DOES NOT check a user's password.
 Please implement your own solution if modeling after the app.
+The password is always "topsecret".

 ### Email
 Email is not implemented in the sample app.
 The basic contents are logged instead.